alanh90/BicameralAGI/CONTRIBUTING.md

 ## Our Development Process

-### We Use GitHub
-Our code is hosted on GitHub, where we also track issues and feature requests and accept pull requests.

 ### We Follow [GitHub Flow](https://guides.github.com/introduction/flow/index.html)
 All code changes occur through pull requests.
 We actively welcome your pull requests: